 Bempedoic Acid / Ezetimibe Fixed Dose Combination

-Based on feedback received from the FDA, Esperion initiated a single pivotal Phase 3 bridging study (1002-053) evaluating the bempedoic acid / ezetimibe combination pill in 382 patients with ASCVD, or at high risk for ASCVD, taking maximally-tolerated statin therapy.
+Based on feedback received from the FDA, Esperion initiated a single, pivotal, Phase 3 bridging study (1002-053) evaluating bempedoic acid plus ezetimibe fixed-dose combination in 382 patients with ASCVD, or at high risk for ASCVD, taking maximally-tolerated statin therapy.
 Top-line results were reported in August 2018.
-The Phase 3 bridging study will support approval for an LDL-C lowering indication in both the U.S. and Europe.
+The Phase 3 bridging study is intended to support approval for an LDL-C–lowering indication in both the U.S. and Europe.

-In tandem with the NDA submission for bempedoic acid, the company plans to submit a NDA for an LDL-C lowering indication for the bempedoic acid / ezetimibe combination pill through the abbreviated 505(b)(2) pathway by the first quarter of 2019.
-The company also expects to submit a Marketing Authorization Application (MAA) for an LDL-C lowering indication for the bempedoic acid / ezetimibe combination pill, consistent with the European Medicines Agency’s “Guideline on Clinical Development of Fixed Combination Medicinal Products”.
+In tandem with a New Drug Application (NDA) submission for bempedoic acid, Esperion plans to submit an NDA for an LDL-C–lowering indication for bempedoic acid plus ezetimibe fixed-dose combination through the abbreviated 505(b)(2) pathway by the first quarter of 2019.
+Esperion also expects to submit a Marketing Authorization Application (MAA) for an LDL-C–lowering indication for the bempedoic acid plus ezetimibe fixed-dose combination consistent with the European Medicines Agency’s “Guideline on Clinical Development of Fixed Combination Medicinal Products”.